 The Final Word

 The York and George project highlights some of the key issues that high-rise buildings must confront.
 Your windows need to provide natural ventilation and protection against the elements.
-They also need to confront the safety concerns that come with installation at heights.
+They also need to confront the fall prevention and safety concerns that come with installation at heights.

 Safetyline Jalousie’s louvre windows exceeded every requirement placed in front of them and can now be seen soaring high into Sydney’s skyline.